-

 Meropenem Trihydrate: Broad-Spectrum Carbapenem Antibioti...

-Meropenem trihydrate is a potent broad-spectrum carbapenem β-lactam antibiotic effective against both gram-negative and gram-positive bacteria.
-Its low MIC90 values and resistance to β-lactamase enzymes make it an indispensable tool for antibiotic resistance research and translational infection models.
+Meropenem trihydrate is a broad-spectrum carbapenem β-lactam antibiotic with proven efficacy against gram-negative and gram-positive bacteria.
+Its low MIC90 values and robust β-lactamase stability make it a gold-standard agent for experimental models of bacterial resistance and infection.

 -